cncf/techdocs/docs/assistance.md

 # Assistance program for technical documentation

-This document outlines the Cloud Native Computing Foundation (CNCF) Technical Documentation Assistance Program (the Program), a service offered by CNCF Tech Docs for evaluating and improving an OSS project's technical documentation.
+This document outlines the Cloud Native Computing Foundation (CNCF) Technical Documentation Assistance Program (the Program), a service offered by CNCF TechDocs for evaluating and improving an OSS project's technical documentation.
 The process is designed to:

 1. Provide a baseline analysis of the project's documentation quality measured against the project's [maturity level](analysis/criteria.md).
 Often, projects